Chris Jury

-Puke Fiction, was shown in competition at the Ritzy Cinema in Brixton and won the Electric Pavilion Award, for Best Film, awarded by the Halloween Society.
+Puke Fiction was shown in competition at the Ritzy Cinema in Brixton and won the Electric Pavilion Award, for Best Film, awarded by the Halloween Society.
 It was also chosen for a screening at the ICA as part of the 'Uncut' season of short films and was also shown in the 'British Shorts' section of the Manchester Film Festival and the Big Fix Festival in Birmingham.

 His broadcast directing credits include Dream Team, Coronation Street, Crossroads, Family Affairs and over 40 episodes of EastEnders.

-His writing credits include, The Dig, a two act comedy for the Cambridge Theatre Company, Mancini's Empire, One Inch of Heaven, Roeg's Rage, Wired, plus numerous episodes of The Bill and The Doctors, Casualty and Holby City.
+His writing credits include, The Dig, a two act comedy for the Cambridge Theatre Company, Mancini's Empire, One Inch of Heaven, Roeg's Rage, Wired, plus numerous episodes of The Bill and Doctors, Casualty and Holby City.
 He also appeared as teacher Mr Knowles in Grange Hill.
 In 2006 he moved into writing feature films including Human Resources.

 He has lectured on scriptwriting and Film & TV production at the University Of West London, Leeds Metropolitan University, Bath Spa University, Ruskin College Oxford, University Of The Creative Arts.
-He is currently Creative Director of Public Domain Arts & Media.

-He writes for the Morning Star, and the websites Counterfire and Culture Matters.
-He has been a member of Equity, the Directors Guild of Great Britain (DGGB), Directors UK, University and College Union (UCU) and the Writers' Guild (WGGB).
+He has been a trade unionist for over 40 years and a member of Equity, the Directors Guild of Great Britain (DGGB), Directors UK, University and College Union (UCU) and the Writers' Guild (WGGB).
 He was founding Chair of the Midlands TUC Creative & Leisure Industries Committee retiring in 2018.
 Before retiring he had been a member of the National Exec and Chair of the TV Committee of the DGGB, Branch Chair and South West Regional Executive Communications Officer of UCU, and a member of the TV Committee of the WGGB.